 I tried to be more patient with my parents.

 I tried to spend more time with them.

-I wrote a card, to my mom and dad each, to tell them how much I love them and how much I appreciate what they’ve done for me all my life.
+I wrote a card, to my mom and dad each, to tell them how much I loved them and how much I appreciate what they had done for me all my life.

 I tried, at one point, to hug them.

-I tried to initiate conversations with them, to ask them how they are doing, to know more about them, to understand them better.
+I tried to initiate conversations with them, to ask them how they were doing, to know more about them, and to understand them better.

-I tried to arrange for family meals — be it lunch or dinners.
+I tried to arrange family meals — be it lunch or dinner.